 Notify Family Members and Friends

 While law enforcement begins their work at the police station, turn to your own network.
-Inform family members and friends immediately; they can be pivotal in the search efforts.
+Inform family members and friends immediately, as they can be for sure pivotal in the search efforts.
 Involving a trusted family member in coordinating the search can also be helpful.

 Gather Essential Information

-Scour social media for recent photos and any potential leads; even the smallest detail can be a lead.
+Scour social media for recent photos and any potential leads; Even the smallest detail can be useful.
 Remember, the digital footprint can sometimes lead to the physical one.

 Utilizing Online Resources